Information for pregnant women who have HIV

 Should I deliver my baby by Caesarean section?

-How you deliver your baby (by Caesarean section or vaginally) depends on how much of the virus is in your blood at the time of delivery.
+The best way to deliver your baby (by Caesarean section or vaginally) depends on how much of the virus is in your blood (your HIV viral load) at the time of delivery.
 Your doctor can give you advice on what is right for you.
+If your viral load is high, your doctor will likely recommend a Caesarean section to prevent your baby from getting HIV during labour.
+If your viral load is low, your doctor will probably recommend a vaginal delivery unless there is some other reason why you need a Caesarean section.

 Will antiretroviral drugs hurt my baby?

+We have used these drugs during pregnancy and in newborn babies for over 20 years.
 So far, children exposed to these drugs during pregnancy and as babies haven’t had major problems in infancy and childhood.
-It’s still too early to tell whether there may be effects as children become adults.
+But it is still too early to tell whether there may be late effects as children become adults.

 When will I know whether my baby is HIV-positive?

-Blood tests, like those that determine you HIV viral load can tell if your baby has HIV.
-Usually 3 blood tests are done:
+Blood tests, like those that determine your HIV viral load, can detect if your baby has HIV.
+Usually three blood tests are done:

-- Within the first few days or weeks of your baby being born,
+- Within the first few days or weeks after birth

-If all 3 tests are negative for HIV, your baby doesn’t have the virus.
-Many doctors will confirm this by testing your baby for HIV again at around 1 year of age.
+If these tests are negative for HIV, your baby doesn’t have the virus.
+Many doctors will confirm this by testing your baby for HIV again at around 2 years of age.

 Can I breastfeed my baby if I am HIV-positive?